 2. Keep your software updated

 It might feel like there’s a new software update, but that’s because they’re important.
 While no software is completely perfect when it first launches, developers have to keep iterating and releasing new security patches to fix things up.
 That being said, this is what makes software updates so mission-critical.
-Make sure all of your software is completely up to date — especially your operating system.
+Ensure all your software is completely up to date — especially your operating system.

 3. Use two-factor authentication